 If you are in downtown Little Rock, then you are close to what is becoming the most popular spot in town.
 The historic

 The city of Little Rock has done its best to keep the momentum going.
 From May through September, you'll find Big Downtown Thursdays, a sort of public happy hour held each week.
-Memorial Day weekend's annual
+Memorial Day weekend's annual Riverfest features a carnival-type atmosphere and fireworks, and takes place in

-Just a short way from the River Market is the Quapaw Quarter, which is known for its section of restored 19th Century homes and its business district.
+Just a short way from the River Market is the Quapaw Quarter, which is known for its section of restored 19th-century homes and its business district.
 Most of the homes are privately owned, so access is mainly limited to walking and driving tours.
 However, many of the quarter's homes are opened for tours at various points in the year under the direction of the Landmarks Trust Association.

 The Annual Quapaw Quarter Spring Tour takes place in May, while December brings the Christmas Open House.
 Other historic landmarks are open to the public for tours at various points throughout the year, including the